 - Premium blower included, other accessories available

 The Drolet Escape 1500-I is an update on the popular Drolet Escape 1400-I. Unlike its predecessor, 1500-l features a more powerful blower to disperse heat across up to 1,800 square feet.
-But why did this model is the best choice if you prefer a wood burning insert?
+But why is this model the best choice if you prefer a wood burning insert?

 Another reason why this model is the best in wood burning inserts is its heating capacity – the 1500-l is rated at 65,000 BTU and 78% efficiency.